Practically immortal and eternally arrogant, become the most powerful kind of Astral Elf with our guide

 The Astral Elf is another teleporting elf, similar to the Eladrin or Shadar-Kai.
 It’s basically misty step without spell slots which is hugely useful.
 Unfortunately for Astral Elves, their version of teleport doesn’t come with the extra bonuses that Eladrin and Shadar-Kai get making them a slightly weaker option.
 On the flip side, Astral Elves can use their trance to gain a skill proficiency which is generally more useful than a weapon or tool proficiency.
 Even so, if you’re going for pure optimisation, I’d recommend the Shadar-Kai or Eladrin over an Astral Elf.

 Not that this makes an Astral Elf a poor option.
-Below are the main benefits of playing an Astral Elf:
+Below are some of the main ways you can maximise on the Astral Elf’s abilities:

 Best classes for Astral Elves